 Dr. Henk Udo (WUR)

-Dr. Benjamin Henderson (CSIRO)
+Dr. Benjamin Henderson (OECD)

 Dr. Isabelle Baltenweck (ILRI)

+Pierre Gerber (World Bank)

 Abstract: In Tanzania, the ruminant livestock sector is relatively under-developed.
-Low productivity per animal and high methane emissions from low feed quality implies that there exists potential for achieving reductions in greenhouse gas (GHG) emissions concurrent with higher productivity, and therefore higher income and nutrition security for producers.
-Grazing lands represent the predominant feed resources for cattle (TLMI, 2015), however they are largely degraded, and continuing encroachment represents a major risk to Tanzania’s tropical forests (and therefore national climate targets).
-This study uses a mathematical programming model of dairy producing households in the southern highlands region to assess a range of policy interventions in relation to the GHG emissions, income, and nutrition security for households of differing resource endowments.
-The impacts of the interventions on the household’s feeding decisions and adoption decisions of crossbred cattle are considered.
+Low productivity per animal and high methane emissions from low feed quality imply that there exists potential for achieving reductions in greenhouse gas (GHG) emissions concurrent with higher productivity, and therefore higher income and nutrition security for producers.
+Grazing lands represent the predominant feed sources for cattle (TLMI, 2015), however they are largely degraded.
+Continuing encroachment represents a major risk to Tanzania’s tropical forests and therefore national climate targets.
+This study uses an analytical approach and empirical data from dairy households in the southern highlands region to assess a range of policy interventions and their impacts on GHG emissions, income, and nutrition security.
+The impacts of the interventions on the household’s feeding and breed choice are explored in detail.
 The effect of higher quality feeding practices and improved animal genetics on reducing total land use is calculated based on the residual pasture intake required to meet animal energy requirements under higher quantity and quality of feed provision by the household.
 This change in land use is then used to estimate the potential by which the dairy sector can contribute to Tanzania’s climate commitments through reductions in deforestation and forest degradation.
 The policy interventions simulations are for improvements in credit availability, lower prices of dairy inputs, and development and regulation of dairy supply chains.
 The simulations suggest that __, __, and ___ are potential avenues by which policy can incentive households to adopt better feeding practices and improved animal genetics.
 Based on the model simulations, these interventions can lead to reductions in net GHG emissions intensities of ___, concurrent with up to __ % growth in milk production per household.
 The estimated potential for land use under the simulations is up to __%, from a baseline level of ___ to ___ ha kg-1 FPCM.

 Introduction

 About one third of Tanzanian households rely on cattle as a source of nutrition and income (NPS, 2017).
-Dairy in particular is central to the rural economy, and therefore poverty alleviation efforts, due to the high amount of income that can be received from the sale of milk relative to other livestock (Udo et al. 2015).
+Dairy in particular is central to the rural economy, and therefore poverty alleviation efforts, due to the high amount of cash income that can be received from the sale of milk relative to other livestock (Udo et al. 2015).
 Developing the dairy sector is an important part of both the agricultural and broader economic development objectives of the government (TLMI, 2015).
 The dairy sector is also responsible for about 25% of Tanzania’s total agricultural greenhouse gas (GHG) emissions (FAO, 2017).
-Further, degradation of grasslands and forest disturbance driven by overgrazing and crop/grassland expansion represents a significant indirect source of GHG emissions, and a lost potential sink for storing CO2.
+Further, degradation of grasslands and forest disturbance driven by overgrazing and crop/grassland expansion represents a significant indirect source of GHG emissions, and a lost potential sink for storing carbon.
 An estimated 51% of grasslands in Tanzania are degraded (Le et al. 2014), and as much as 70% of the total GHG emissions resulting from agricultural production over the period 2000-2010 are estimated to have resulted from deforestation and forest degradation (Carter et al. 2015).
-Reversing these processes may contribute to certified GHG emissions reductions in Tanzania’s national inventory reports under the United Nations Framework Convention on Climate Change (UNFCCC).
-Because grazing lands represent a major source of land occupation (TLMI, 2015), co-ordinating livestock sector policies with country level GHG mitigation strategies may provide the basis for receiving climate financing under various forms of bi-lateral or multi-lateral climate agreements (e.g. REDD+, or the Clean Development Mechanism).
+Reversing these processes may contribute to GHG emissions reductions in Tanzania’s national inventory reports under the United Nations Framework Convention on Climate Change (UNFCCC).
+Because grazing lands represent a major source of land occupation (TLMI, 2015), aligning livestock sector policies with country level GHG mitigation strategies may provide the basis for receiving climate financing under various forms of bi-lateral or multi-lateral climate agreements (e.g. Green Climate Fund, REDD+, or the Clean Development Mechanism).